ZamirYusof/Manual-Testing/README.md

 # Telco-Manual-Testing
-This repository contains steps to perform manual testing for telco related test cases.
-Including new postpaid registration, MNP registration, device plan subscription etc.
+This repository contains sample test cases covering scenarios in projects related to telecommunication and e-commerce that has been prepared by me during my tenure as software QA.